The growing case against IV Tylenol, once seen as a solution to the opioid crisis

 The team found that pain-management practices were startlingly variable, even for relatively routine surgery.
 That could reflect the still-evolving scientific and medical understanding of how to treat pain.

-Erin Krebs, a staff physician at the Minneapolis Veterans Affairs Health Care System, led a study published in JAMA earlier this year that found opioids were no better at managing chronic low back pain or hip and knee pain than non-opioid pain treatments.
+Erin Krebs, a staff physician at the Minneapolis Veterans Affairs Health Care System, led a study published in the Journal of the American Medical Association earlier this year that found opioids were no better at managing chronic back pain or hip and knee pain than non-opioid pain treatments.
 She said that physicians are, for good reasons, rethinking their use of opioids, but the urgency to use alternatives could make them susceptible to a pitch about a new drug, whereas older medicines don't typically have a sales force behind them.

 "I think part of the reason we got into such a mess with opioids was really a lack of training and understanding of pain management," Krebs said.
 "It’s a symptom of how little research we've done on the appropriate management of these really common conditions.
 These are some of the most common human ailments, and they have not received enough research attention, research funding or education."